sieira/planete/core/backend/README.md

 Some modules may have a particular behavior before initialization.
 As an example, the logger module will output to console, and the config module will expose some defaults that are intended to be used on tests, so the core init process don't mess with the core initialization.

 ### Dependencies
-Each module is responsible of it's own dependencies.
+Each module is responsible of it's own npm dependencies.

 When several modules share the same dependencies, those dependencies may be extracted to the main core dependencies